Liwen1234-cyber/mybook/docs/intro.md

 ### Jupyter-notebook

+* 【2025-07-18】[iamvaibhavmehra / LangGraph-Course-freeCodeCamp](https://github.com/iamvaibhavmehra/LangGraph-Course-freeCodeCamp) - Repository for all of the code that was written for the FreeCodeCamp Course and the answers for all of the exercises.
 * 【2025-07-17】[microsoft / fabric-toolbox](https://github.com/microsoft/fabric-toolbox) - Fabric toolbox is a repository of tools, accelerators, scripts, and samples to accelerate your success with Microsoft Fabric, brought to you by Fabric CAT.
 * 【2025-07-17】[veb-101 / Data-Science-Projects](https://github.com/veb-101/Data-Science-Projects) - Collection of data science projects in Python
 * 【2025-07-16】[microsoft / PhiCookBook](https://github.com/microsoft/PhiCookBook) - This is a Phi Family of SLMs book for getting started with Phi Models.
 Phi a family of open sourced AI models developed by Microsoft.
 Phi models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks